Department of History, Geography and GIS

 HIST 3303.
 Europe in the Middle Ages.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-A survey of Medieval Europe from the decline of the ancient world to the eve of the Renaissance.
+This course offers a survey of Medieval Europe from the decline of the ancient world to the eve of the Renaissance.
 Special attention will be given to the examination of economic and social changes underlying the formation and development of medieval civilization.
-Prerequisites: 6 hours HIST and HIST 3340 (this course can also be taken concurrently), or permission of department head.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 3309.
 History of Christianity and Christian Thought to the Reformation.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).
 [WI]